batpigandme/modern-pentathlon/README.md

 *160-page* PDF of rules and regulations.
 Please note that, if you know a domain expert, *ask them for help*!
-I do not know any modern pentathletes (I don’t even think I know anyone who does all five of the activities involved–if that’s you, hit me up), so I didn’t have that option.
+I do not know any modern pentathletes (I don’t even think I know anyone who does all five of the activities involved—if that’s you, hit me up), so I didn’t have that option.
 And, *no*, I *don’t* want to talk about how much time I spent figuring out that **PWR Pts** stands for Pentathlon World Ranking Points, that **MP Points** stands for Modern Pentathlon Points, or that